wacoo/Awesome-books/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-- The original template of this web application is designed by <a href="https://www.behance.net/adagio07">Cindy Shin</a>.
-You can find the orignal template <a href="https://www.behance.net/gallery/29845175/CC-Global-Summit-2015">here</a>.

 - I want to thank all my clients for their patronage.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>